 Please contact the School of Law about admission requirements using the contact information below, and then submit to the Office of International Programs requirements of "Graduate Admission."

-Washburn School of Law 1700 College Ave.
+1700 College Ave.

 Topeka, KS 66621, U.S.A.

 Tel.
+785-670-1185

-785-670-1185 Fax.
-785-670-8087 www.washburnlaw.edu admissions@washburnlaw.edu
+Fax.
+785-670-8087

+www.washburnlaw.edu

+admissions@washburnlaw.edu